 The Eight Rs for Learning promote good learning behaviour.
 Characteristics of effective learning include resilience, reflection and responsibility.
 Read more about the Eight Rs in our guide for parents and carers.

+Have a healthy lunch!
 Find out about our school meals, packed lunches and milk.
 Download our Guide to Healthy Packed Lunches.

 Travel to school in an active way!
 Don’t forget – a happy and healthy start and end to the day is to walk, bike or scoot.
 Bikes or scooters can be stored safely at school ready for the journey home.
 If you have to drive, please do park well away from school and walk the last part of the journey.
 Check out the Living Streets Family Walk To School Kit.

 Your views are important, too!
 We collate views on health issues through annual surveys but welcome comments and suggestions at other times, too.